newrelic/nr1-workshop/lab1/INSTRUCTIONS.md

     </div>
 ```

-1. The resulting `index.js` should look like the following:
+6. The resulting `index.js` should look like this:

 ```javascript
 import React from 'react';